gwan93/SomeMaps/README.md

 - Users are not able to edit their map's default photo
 - Users can add the same map multiple times to their favorites
 - Not able to delete a pin from a map
+- Adding a map to favorites will add it multiple times
 ****

 ## Dependencies